0xkylm/0xkylm.github.io/content/posts/OffensiveLLVM.md

 and if we compile it.

-(don't look at the debugbreak it's for later)
+don't look at the debugbreak it's for later.

 ![](/CallAddBecomSub_1.png)
 ![](/CallAddBecomSub_2.png)